Songjiang Tram: Under construction

 The west extension of the T2 line started construction on 19 February 2021.
 It runs from Sanxin North Road to Xiangkun Road, with a total of 9 stations, with a total length of about 7.4 kilometers.
 The line runs along Xinsongjiang Road, Wensong Road, Dingsheng Road, and Wenxiang Road from east to west, with a total of Sanxin North Road Station, Chenta Road Station, Dingyuan Road Station, Dingsong Road Station, Dingwen Road Station, and Dingsheng Road.
 9 stations including Lu Station, Hexi Street Station, Kunde Road Station and Xiangkun Road Station.

 In order to meet the needs of line parking and operation management, it is proposed to set up a Xiaokunshan parking lot, located at the starting point of the western section of the second phase of the project, at the northwest corner of the Xiangkun intersection of Wenxiang Road, with a total land area of approximately 0.97 hectares.
 At the same time, in order to ensure the operation needs of the west extension of the T2 line, a total of 5 substations have been set up across the line, of which one civil substation is combined with a parking lot, and the other 4 are box-type substations.

 Future plans

-Eventually the plans call for 7 tram lines with a total length of about 150km.
+Eventually the plans call for 7 tram lines with a total length of about 150 km.